vaperrin98/beautiful-jekyll/index.md

  </p>

 And well, we find that the boroughs clustered together were usually belonging to the same London region (inner/outer london, geographic location)!
 This is interesting as we didn't use the location information to form the clusters: it means that the variables used in the PCA contain information that can be thought as redondant to the location information.
-Concerning the three big groups (that is, the clusters with more than one borough), we can also visualize some differences in the variables chosen, such as mean differences.
-This could be further investigated through some statistical tests, but we do find that the neighborhoods in each cluster are quite different from each others, as shown here! -> put bar plot comparison for all variables studied (4 well-being + income + employment + crime rates)
+Concerning the three big groups (that is, the clusters with more than one borough), we can also have a look at the differences for the variables chosen, such as mean differences.
+This could be further investigated through some statistical tests, but we do find that the neighborhoods in each cluster are quite different from each others when comparing the means for multiple variables available (such as crime rates, employment, well-being).

 #### But, what are these two lonely neighborhoods?
 Two neighborhoods cannot be linked to any others? **Why?**